-From a personal perspective, hormone replacement therapy (HRT) or testosterone replacement therapy is useful to help those with Klinefelter Syndrome to bring their low testosterone level to its proper level.
-This is vitally important to making sure our bones are healthy and that we aren’t developing early onset osteoporosis or low bone density.
-The testosterone types mentioned above should start at the point that an individual’s testosterone level has decreased below normal and their LH (Luteinizing Hormone) and FSH (Follicle Stimulating Hormone) levels have increased above the normal range.
+Hormone replacement therapy (HRT) or testosterone replacement therapy is useful to help those with Klinefelter Syndrome or XXY.
+The medication is necessary to bring our low testosterone level to its proper level.
+This is vitally important to make sure our bones are healthy and that we aren’t developing early-onset osteoporosis or low bone density.
+The testosterone types mentioned above should start at the point that one’s testosterone level has decreased below normal.
+Our LH (Luteinizing Hormone) and FSH (Follicle Stimulating Hormone) levels have typically increased above the normal range.

-The range of testosterone, LH and FSH varies depending on the age of the individual.
+The range of testosterone, LH, and FSH varies depending on the age of the individual.
 Replacement therapy should not begin before puberty unless the teenager never gets into puberty on their own.
 The types above vary in terms of pros and cons.
 For me, personally, I self inject and I do a combination of Intramuscular and Subcutaneous.
-I alternate between the types every other week and for me it works very well. i used to inject Intramuscular injections every 11 days for many years and that, too, worked very well for me.
+I alternate between the types every other week and for me, it works very well.
+I used to inject Intramuscular injections every 11 days for about 15 years and that worked very well for me.
 A lot of boys and men do not like the injectable method simply because it hurts and you have to deal with the highs and lows after your injection.
-The highs are great right after and for a few days after the injection; but the lows are difficult and can be difficult to cope with.
+The highs are great right initially and for a few days after the injection.
+But the lows are difficult and can be difficult to cope with.

 These days it is a better recommendation to use something that you can be applied daily.
 Whether that is a daily patch, gel or oral medication, or even the implanted pellets, it is better to achieve a daily dose of testosterone as it keeps you from having to deal with the highs and lows of the injectables.
-Right now, the AndroGel 1.62% pump and Jatenzo oral tablet are top products and give a daily dosage that one must take each day.
-Both methods are quite a bit more expensive than the injectables.
+Right now, the AndroGel 1.62% pump and Jatenzo oral tablet are top products and give a daily dosage that must be taken each day.
+Those methods are much more expensive than injectables.
 Jatenzo is a very new product that has been available for less than a year.
-AndroGel has been on the market for a number of years.
+AndroGel has been on the market for more than 10 years.
 There are other types of gel that are considered to be less expensive, but I also don’t feel they are as effective.

 I am frequently asked if there is a way to avoid testosterone therapy or to take something natural or a supplement.
-I do know of others who follow this route and are not on testosterone therapy.
-I am not a doctor, but I have to say that testosterone replacement is replacing what we are unable to make on our own and it greatly improves quality of life.
+Some who follow this route are not on testosterone therapy.
+I am not a doctor, but testosterone therapy is replacing what we are unable to make on our own.
+It greatly improves the quality of life.
 I have seen immense improvements in my life and also in the lives of many men I have personally met over the years since my diagnosis occurred.